pymc-devs/pytensor/doc/dev_start_guide.rst

 can run only the portion you are modifying to go faster and have CI make sure there are no broader problems.

-To run the test suite with the default options, see :ref:`test_aesara`.
+To run the test suite with the default options, see :ref:`test_pytensor`.

 .. _Sphinx: http://sphinx.pocoo.org/
 .. _reStructuredText: http://docutils.sourceforge.net/rst.html